Write your message

 Conclusion: The expansion of virtual education in universities and the prolonged and continuous use of electronic educational equipment can be effective in increasing the frequency of complaints of musculoskeletal disorders among medical sciences students.
 Moreover, the lack of regular physical activity, smoking, high levels of stress, insomnia, and fatigue among medical students were also known as other effective factors.

-Samira Goran, Samaneh Pourhadi, Dr Aram Tirgar, Zahra Geraili,
+Samira Goran, Samaneh Pourhadi, Aram Tirgar, Zahra Geraili,

 Volume 13, Issue 1 (Iranian Journal of Ergonomics-In Press 2025)